-The objectives of this review are to: (1) examine the effectiveness of individualised funding interventions for adults with a lifelong disability (physical, sensory, intellectual, developmental or mental disorder), in terms of improvements in their health and social care outcomes when compared to a control group in receipt of funding from more traditional sources; and (2) to critically appraise and synthesise the qualitative evidence relating to stakeholder perspectives and experiences of individualised funding, with a particular focus on the stage of 'initial implementation' as described by Fixsen and colleagues (Fixsen, Naoom, Blase, Friedman, & Wallace, 2005).
+The objectives of this review are to: (a) examine the effectiveness of individualized funding interventions for adults with a lifelong disability (physical, sensory, intellectual, developmental or mental disorder), in terms of improvements in their health and social care outcomes when compared to a control group in receipt of funding from more traditional sources; and (b) to critically appraise and synthesise the qualitative evidence relating to stakeholder perspectives and experiences of individualized funding, with a particular focus on the stage of 'initial implementation' as described by Fixsen, Naoom, Blase, Friedman, and Wallace (2005).

-Search methods
+2.3 | Search methods

-In line with the study protocol (Fleming, Furlong, et al., 2016), ten academic databases and nine other grey literature databases/search engines were utilised.
-The terms used to customise the search string for specific databases were based on the 'population' and 'intervention' of interest.
-"Disability" and all possible variations including mental health, disorders and autism was the first keyword.
-"Budget" and all variations of same was the second keyword.
+In line with the study protocol (Fleming, Furlong, et al., 2016), ten academic databases and nine other grey literature databases/search engines were utilized.
+The terms used to customize the search string for specific databases were based on the 'population' and 'intervention' of interest.
+'Disability' and all possible variations including mental health, disorders and autism was the first keyword.
+'Budget' and all variations of same was the second keyword.
 Database specific conventions were followed to 'explode' or 'truncate' key terms as appropriate.
-A list of free-text terms which were identified in the literature supplemented the syntax developed.
+A list of freetext terms which were identified in the literature supplemented the syntax developed.
 Study design and outcomes were not included as part of the search strategy as it was anticipated that this would potentially lead to the omission of relevant literature.
-Bibliographies from included and some excluded studies (e.g. literature reviews) were used to guide forward citation searching.
+Bibliographies from included and some excluded studies (e.g., literature reviews) were used to guide forward citation searching.
 Conference proceedings, manual browsing of key journals and other online materials guided hand-searching.

-Selection criteria
+2.4 | Selection criteria